 “The speeding up for Python is just going to be incremental.
 Some new speed will be coming in 3.11 and then we’ll speed it up more in 3.12 and 3.13, and so on.”

-aiming to double the performance of CPython in version 3.11.is a primary focus of Python's core development team, with van Rossum announcing at this year's Language Summit that he was
+Speeding up Python is a primary focus of Python’s core development team, with van Rossum announcing at this year’s Language Summit that he was aiming to double the performance of CPython in version 3.11.

 During the interview, van Rossum also noted efforts to speed up the language by external projects like including Pyston, an implementation of Python 3.8.8 that started out at Dropbox before being open sourced.
 Its creators recently released Pyston 2.2, which promises a 30% performance improvement over CPython 3.8.8.

 “Making Python faster is suddenly back on the front page of the news, I would say.
 I hope that with my team I’ll be able to contribute something to that field.
 Because I do know something about that area,” van Rossum said.

 “Now, we feel we have about a year to prove that we can move the needle on Python performance, and 3.11 will be much faster than 3.10.”

 Van Rossum shared his thoughts on other programming languages, saying he admired Rust’s ability to improve C++ code and citing Go as one of the most interesting new “Pythonic” programming languages.

 The Python creator also described how Python had, in more recent years, started looking to TypeScript as a determiner of where things could be headed.
 “You might have noticed that in the past, six or seven years we’ve been adding optional static typing to Python, also known as gradual typing,” he said.